 When the C drive (system partition) is out of space, c drive full or you get a low disk space warning on Windows 10, and hardware upgrades become unavailable shown as the next image, what are you going to do?
 How to extend C drive in Windows 10 could be bothering you for now.
 Follow the tips below, you'll learn how to extend partition, especially to increase the voluem of C drive in Windows 10 successfully.

 Key Takeawys of How to Extend C Drive in Windows 10:

-- 1. When you get c drive full error, run antivirus software to clear virus and remove junk file in C drive at first.
+- 1. When you get c drive full error, run antivirus software to clear the virus and remove junk files in the C drive first.

-- 2. Check if your disk has unllocated space or free space in exisiting partitions, follow this guide to extend C drive.
+- 2. Check if your disk has unallocated space or free space in existing partitions.
+Follow this guide to extend C drive.